The insider's guide to rent-stabilized apartments: Essential knowledge for New York renters

 A crucial feature of rent stabilization is the security it gives tenants, since landlords are required to renew leases every year and there are only certain circumstances where you can be booted from your apartment.

 For Lynn, a stay-at-home mom who pays less than $2,000 a month for an East Village one bedroom where she lives with her husband and two young kids, the feeling of stability is one of the main advantages, allowing her to plan her budget every year.

 “Once you get a rent-stabilized apartment, you feel like this is for the long term,” she says.

 “People think when the lease expires they can be brought into court and evicted, and that’s just not the case,” Himmelstein says.
 Ninety to 150 days before your lease expires, your landlord should offer you a renewal or, if there’s a valid reason not to renew—like a plan to move a family member of the owner into your apartment or if the landlord claims the apartment is not your primary residence—they need to provide you with a notice of non-renewal.

 If you don’t get either, you’re still covered by all the protections of rent stabilization and, in fact, your landlord can’t raise your rent until the lease is renewed (or hike it retroactively), so in some ways it’s a benefit to renters not to get an official lease renewal, Himmelstein says.
 That said, if you want the document, you can file a complaint with DHCR.

 There are instances in which a landlord can evict you.
-If you’re breaking the terms of your lease—like not using your apartment as a primary residence, for instance, or keeping a pet when it’s against the rules, or illegally subletting on Airbnb—you make yourself vulnerable to getting kicked out.
+If you’re breaking the terms of your lease—like not using your apartment as a primary residence, for instance, or keeping a pet when it’s against the rules, or illegally subletting on a short-term rental platform like Airbnb—you make yourself vulnerable to getting kicked out.
 In most cases, though, a housing court judge will give you a chance to “cure” (that is, fix the problem) before ruling to evict you.
 If a court determines that an apartment is not your primary residence however, you won’t be given the chance to fix it.